Saint Mary's College of Quezon City: Basic Education Department

-St. Mary's College Quezon City offers SHS or Senior High School with the following Academic Tracks: Accountancy, Business and Management (ABM), Humanities and Social Sciences (HUMSS), Science, Technology, Engineering and Mathematics (STEM) AND General Academic Strand (GAS).
+St. Mary's College Inc. offers SHS or Senior High School with the following Academic Tracks: Accountancy, Business and Management (ABM), Humanities and Social Sciences (HUMSS), Science, Technology, Engineering and Mathematics (STEM) AND General Academic Strand (GAS).

 College Department

 Administered by the Religious of the Virgin Mary or RVM, it is the response to the needs of the national and global community.
 Granted with PAASCU Level II.
 The school still offers limited course opportunities.
 College course offerings since 1950 included BSE, ETC, Secretarial, Associate in Arts, Bachelor of Music, Associate in Music, BSEED and other special courses.
 In 1976, the changing political, socioeconomic and cultural climate led the administrators to temporarily suspend the college.
 There was also a felt need to concentrate on basic education.
-In its desire to upgrade the equality of instruction, St. Mary's College embarked on a self-evaluation project which led to a formal application for accreditation through the Philippine Accrediting Association for Schools, Colleges and Universities (PAASCU).
+In its desire to upgrade the equality of instruction, St. Mary's College Inc. embarked on a self-evaluation project which led to a formal application for accreditation through the Philippine Accrediting Association for Schools, Colleges and Universities (PAASCU).
 The High School department was accredited in 1975 and the Grade School department in 1978.
-Subsequently PAASCU visit confirmed the quality education offered by St. Mary's College.
-In 1997, St. Mary's College heeded the request of parents to admit boys to High School.
+Subsequently PAASCU visit confirmed the quality education offered by St. Mary's College Inc..
+In 1997, St. Mary's College Inc. heeded the request of parents to admit boys to High School.
 With the continuing improvement in its instruction and services, The Board of Trustees thought it was time to resume the college.
-Preparations were done; in 2002, St. Mary's College was given the permit to start offering a Bachelor's Course in Communication Studies.
+Preparations were done; in 2002, St. Mary's College Inc. was given the permit to start offering a Bachelor's Course in Communication Studies.
 In 2003, opened two tertiary education programs: Bachelor of Secondary Education and Bachelor of Elementary Education.

-At present, the College Department of St. Mary's College offers the following programs:
+At present, the College Department of St. Mary's College Inc. offers the following programs: